syncfusion-content/uwp-docs/uwp/Map/Bubbles.md

 ---
 layout: post
-title: Bubbles in SfMaps control
+title: Bubbles in UWP Map control | Syncfusion
-description: How to add Bubbles to a Map control?
+description: Learn here all about Bubbles support in Syncfusion UWP Map (SfMaps) control and more.
 platform: UWP
 control: SfMaps
 documentation: ug
 ---

-# Bubbles
+# Bubbles in UWP Map (SfMaps)

 `Bubbles` in the Maps control represent the under-bound data values of the map.
 Bubbles are scattered throughout map shapes that contain bound values.